Phone: +33 (0)1 60 72 49 92

 Banking and Insurance

-Professor Fang’s primary research interest is information markets, i.e., financial intermediation, financial institutions, and the media.
-She has published numerous studies on the incentives, behaviour and performance of financial analysts, fund managers, and financial institutions in top academic journals such as the Journal and Finance, the Journal of Financial Economics, and the Review of Financial Studies.
-Her work on the relation between media coverage and the cross-section of stock returns received the prestigious Smith Breeden prize in 2009.
+Professor Fang’s primary research interest is financial market information information.
+Specifically, she is interested in the role of financial intermediaries, financial institutions, and the media in producing and/or disseminating information.
+She has published numerous papers on the incentives, behavior and performance of financial analysts, fund managers, and financial institutions in top academic journals such as the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.
+Her work on the relation between media coverage and the cross-section of stock returns received the prestigious Smith Breeden prize for outstanding papers published in the Journal of Finance in 2009 and is one of the most cited papers published by the prestigious journal in recent years.
+Professor Fang has advised a number of large institutional investors on investment strategies.

 Professor Fang obtained her PhD in Finance from the Wharton School, University of Pennsylvania.
 Prior to that, she studied mathematics, actuarial science and management science at Simon Fraser University in Vancouver.